Can Buddhists celebrate Christmas – especially those of us living in the West?

 So, as Buddhists in the West, let’s celebrate Christmas in the proper way.
 Not as an orgy of consumerism but, in the stillness of meditation, to encounter afresh the love and compassion which is our own deepest nature – and to share this reality with all the beings in our lives.

-I’d like to express heartfelt thanks to all my blog and book readers, and all my Mindful Safari travellers, for your support and encouragement in 2015!
-May you have a really wonderful festive season and here’s wishing each one of you, all good things for 2016!
+I’d like to express heartfelt thanks to all my blog and book readers, and all my Mindful Safari travellers, for your support and encouragement.
+May you have a really wonderful festive season and here’s wishing each one of you, all good things for the New Year!